 - Old kitchen thermometer

-- Tape or popsicle sticks to hold the wicks
+- Clothespin or chopsticks to hold the wicks

-- Bring one inch of water to a gentle simmer in a saucepan and place the can with the soy wax in the center.
+- Fill a saucepan halfway with water and place the can of soy wax in the center.
 Allow the water to simmer until the wax melts completely.

 - Add your essential oils and stir to combine.

-- Place the wick in the center of the tin and use tape or popsicle sticks to keep it upright.
+- Place the wick in the center of container and use a clothespin or chopsticks to keep it upright.

-- Lastly, pour the wax into the tin and allow it to cool for 24 hours before lighting.
+- Pour the wax into the container and allow it to cool for several hours, or overnight, before lighting.